cakephp/docs/en/appendices/2-1-migration-guide.rst

 View blocks are a flexible way to create slots or blocks in your views.
 Blocks replace ``$scripts_for_layout`` with a more robust and flexible API.
-See the section on :ref:`view-blocks` for more infomation.
+See the section on :ref:`view-blocks` for more information.

 Helpers